-School site council members, parents, and staff provided feedback on drafts of the document in multiple meetings leading up to finalization.
+School Site Council and Parent Advisory Committee members, parents, and staff provided feedback on drafts of the document in multiple meetings leading up to finalization.
 Educational partners provided individual comments on draft documents as well as participated in discussions that ranged from thoughts on the structure of metrics and outcomes within specific goals, as well as ways to ensure that the metrics and outcomes will be measured and reflected on to fidelity.
-Attendees of multiple SSC and staff meetings reviewed our baseline data and provided key feedback that ensured the development of actions critical to the success of our unduplicated student populations.
+Attendees of multiple SSC, PAC and staff meetings reviewed our baseline data and provided key feedback that ensured the development of actions critical to the success of our unduplicated student populations.
 Specific changes were made to the document in each draft according to the feedback and recommendations provided along the way, and the advice of educational partners was taken into account in the development of the expenditures within individual actions as well.
-Members of the Public have a final opportunity to provide input regarding a complete draft of the plan and the actions and expenditures at the public hearing held on: June 22, 2022 before the final draft goes to the Da Vinci Schools Board of Trustees.
+Once all feedback is gathered and the plan is reviewed, the final draft goes to the Da Vinci Schools Board of Trustees.